desiquant/news_scraper/README.md

 scrapy crawl moneycontrol
 ```

 That's it!
-You can now view the scraped news articles at `data/outputs/moneycontrol.jl`.
-The articles are saved in [JSON Lines](https://jsonlines.org/examples/) format in a structured format like:
+You can now view the scraped news articles at `data/outputs/moneycontrol.csv`.
+The articles are saved in CSV format in a structured format like:

 ```json
 {